 Asia House, 63 New Cavendish Street, Marylebone, London W1G 7LP

 THIS EVENT IS CPD CERTIFIED

-Delegates will discuss priorities for the design and delivery of Key Stage 3 curricula in free schools and academies, following the removal of National Curriculum Levels in September 2016, and options for utilising the Pupil Premium to best support the progress of disadvantaged pupils.
+Delegates will discuss priorities for the design and delivery of KS3 curricula in free schools and academies, following the removal of National Curriculum Levels in September 2016, and options for utilising the Pupil Premium to best support the progress of disadvantaged pupils.
 The transition from primary to secondary school will also be discussed, including ways to ensure that pupils’ prior learning is effectively built upon and also how an effective balance between academic attainment and pastoral support at the beginning of KS3 can be achieved.

 In the light of the introduction of the EBacc measure, and with the new 9-1 GCSE grading system being phased in from last summer, delegates will also assess the impact of Key Stage 4 reform on the operation and focus of KS3 in secondary education.